Shop

 The 2020 Affinités Chardonnay opens with citrus blossom, lemon curd and quince.
 These seductive aromatics then give way to hints river rock, fresh rain and baked apples.
 Minerality and wet stone on the palate unfold to reveal flavors of lemon zest and tart candied apples.
 Tightly grained French oak nuance and fruit driven intensity add weight and power as the wine continues to drive forward.
 This impressive chardonnay is defined by its linear precision and consistent tension.
 There is a remarkable purity here, an electricity of bound energy that cannot be mistaken for anything other than a wine of significance and ageability.
 Learn more >

 95 Pts.
-International Wine Report, 92 Pts.
-Wine Enthusiast, 92 Pts.
-Wine Spectator, 94 Pts.
+International Wine Report, 94 Pts.
 Wilfred Wong

 This beautiful, delicately straw-colored Chardonnay bursts from the glass with lemon verbena, white flowers and citrusy perfume, then swings toward orange zest and Galia melon.
 Precise and focused upon entry, but the tension escalates quickly with tangerines, white stone minerality and crisp peach flavors that push and elongate into a long, elevated and textured finish.
 This wine shows stunning detail and persistence throughout.
 Learn More >